Stu Richardson

-Stuart Richardson (born 15 August 1973) is a Welsh musician.
-He is the bassist for the alternative rock band No Devotion and was previously a member of Lostprophets.
-He is also the touring bassist for Thursday.
+Stuart Richardson (born 15 August 1973) is a Welsh bassist.
+He currently plays for the alternative rock band No Devotion and was previously a member of Lostprophets.
+He is also the touring bassist for US rock band Thursday.

 Early life and influences

 Richardson is an only child.
 His mother worked in a butcher's shop, bar and doctor's office, and his dad was a miner.
 Richardson has said that one of his earliest musical obsessions was David Bowie.
 He was inspired to learn to play bass by Steve Harris of Iron Maiden.